izolate/homepage/posts/how-http-cookies-work.md

 Cookie: user_id=123; app_theme=dark; likes_apples=true
 ```

-You don't have to worry about setting cookie attributes in the request, because
-they are never returned back to the server.
-It's a one-way street for them,
+Cookie attributes are never returned to the server.
+They are instructions for
-from server to client.
+the client from the server.

 <br>